raygun101/MarkupKit/README.md

 This method is called on the superview of every view defined in the document except for the root (which has no superview) to add the view to its parent.
 The default implementation does nothing; subclasses must override this method to implement view-specific behavior.

-For example, `LMTableView` overrides this method to call `insertCell:forRowAtIndexPath:` on itself, and  `LMScrollView` overrides it to call `setContentView:`.
+For example, `LMTableView` (a MarkupKit-provided subclass of `UITableView`) overrides this method to call `insertCell:forRowAtIndexPath:` on itself, and  `LMScrollView` overrides it to call `setContentView:`.
 Other classes that support sub-elements provide similar overrides.

 ## Attributes
 XML attributes in a MarkupKit document generally represent either view properties or actions associated with a view.
 For example, the following markup declares an instance of `UISwitch` and sets the value of its `on` property to `true`: